MechanicalSoup/MechanicalSoup/CONTRIBUTING.rst

 Release Checklist
 -----------------

-Releases can be done only by people with sufficient priviledges on GitHub and PyPI.
+Releases can be done only by people with sufficient privileges on GitHub and PyPI.
 Things to do are:

 At each release: